EVMcrispr/evmcrispr/README.md

 Both methods receive two parameters: a group of the encoded actions and a group of forwarder apps used to forward the aforementioned actions.

-The library exposes a series of methods that allows you to encode different actions such as installing an app, revoking a permission, etc. The idea is to invoke this methods inside an `encode()` or `forward()` to build the script.
+The library exposes a series of methods that allows you to encode different actions such as installing an app, revoking a permission, etc. The idea is to invoke these methods inside an `encode()` or `forward()` to build the script.
 Here is an example of it:

 ```js
 await evmcrispr.forward(